Week #9: Jumpstart a healthier dairy consumption

-Switching to a healthier animal foods intake and consuming low-fat dairy products is the challenge of this week.
+Switching to a healthier dairy intake and consuming low fat dairy products is the challenge of this week.
 A simple 3-step habit change will help you to steadily change your whole-fat dairy consumption to low-fat (1%).
-Feel free to skip this week’s challenge if it works against your core clean eating beliefs.

-From the clean eating standpoint, fresh raw milk from grass-fed cows or full-fat Greek yogurt is more natural than processed low-fat dairy.
+From the clean eating standpoint, fresh raw milk from grass fed cows or full fat Greek yoghurt is more natural than processed low fat dairy.

 But…

 Sometimes you have to make a compromise.
-I’ve often mentioned my 80/20 approach to clean eating.
-Trying to eat clean 100% is not only very stressful but also an unrealistic goal.
-In the context of dairy, my personal preference is to keep animal fat consumption low.
+I’ve often mentioned my 80:20 approach.
+Trying to eating clean 100% is not only very stressful but also an unrealistic goal.
+In the context of dairy my personal preference is to keep animal fat consumption low.

 Linked to diseases